hhp94/slideimp/README.md

 <!-- badges: end -->

-`{slideimp}` is a lightweight R package for fast K-NN and PCA imputation of missing values in high-dimensional numeric matrices (e.g., epigenetic data or intensive longitudinal data).
+`{slideimp}` is a lightweight R package for fast K-NN and PCA imputation of missing values in high-dimensional numeric matrices.

 **Core functions**